Stevie’s four hundred

 Happy birthday Milan

 1981 - Milan Baroš was born in Valašské Meziříčí in Czechoslovakia.
 He struck 27 times in 108 reds games after signing from Baník Ostrava for £3.2m in July 2001.
-He moved to Aston Villa for £6.5m in August 2005, having helped us to claim the Champions League and the Worthington Cup.
+He moved to Aston Villa for £6.5m in August 2005, having helped us to claim the UEFA Champions League and the League Cup.

 1876 – Left-back John Glover was born in West Bromwich.
 He arrived from New Brompton in June 1900 for £350, failing to score in 59 outings before joining Small Heath in October 1903, having been caught accepting a bribe to sign for Portsmouth.